 What is ingenol topical?

-Ingenol topical (for the skin) is used to treat actinic keratosis (a condition caused by too much sun exposure).
+Ingenol topical (for the skin) is used to treat actinic keratosis (warty overgrowths of skin) on the face, scalp, arms, and legs.

 Ingenol topical may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

 You should not use ingenol topical if you are allergic to it.

 Tell your doctor if you have ever been treated for actinic keratosis.